precice/systemtests/docs/architecture.md

 # General architecture

+## TravisCI

 At the moment, the systemtest procedure is being run on the [TravisCI platform](https://travis-ci.org/github/precice).
 Note that this is subject to change soon: TravisCI itself is currently [migrating](https://docs.travis-ci.com/user/migrate/open-source-repository-migration) (changing the domain from `travis-ci.org` to `travis-ci.com`), and on top of that we plan on [transferring the systemtests to another platform alltogether](https://github.com/precice/systemtests/issues/253).

-Running tests on TravisCI has two requirements: the repository needs to be registered as acive on TravisCI, and it must contain a file named `.travis.yml` located in the root of the repository.
+Running tests on TravisCI has two requirements: the repository needs to be registered as active on TravisCI, and it must contain a file named `.travis.yml` located in the root of the repository.
 Assuming these criteria are met, TravisCI will then 'watch' the repository for changes and trigger a build whenever a change to the repository is made (the exact behavior of what to do is specified in the repository settings tab on the TravisCI dashboard).
 Once a build has been triggered, TravisCI boots up a virtual machine that executes commands as specified in `.travis.yml`.

 We structure TravisCI builds into three distinct stages; building preCICE, building adapters, and tests.
 Details of each stage are outlined below.